sharedcare/ImageCaptioning/proposal.md

 ### Project Idea

-We want to train the machine to detect details from an image (such as ) and then output a sentence to describe the image.
+We want to train the machine to detect details from an image (such as dog and toy) and then output a sentence to describe the image.

-For example, for the following image, the model should detect a brown dog and a blue toy.
-And it can output a sentence like "A dog is trying to catch a blue and toy."
+For example, for the following image, the model should detect a brown dog and a blue and yellow toy.
+And it can output a sentence like "A dog is trying to catch a blue and yellow toy."

 ![](../assets/example.jpg)